 Once you’re there you can enjoy snorkelling, swimming, go scuba diving, take a wildlife hike or simply relax.

-Good to know: These aren’t golden sand beaches so be prepared for rocks!
+Good to know: Most of the Florida Keys beaches aren’t sandy, so be prepared for rocks!

 Seven Mile Bridge